praks7v/BloggersUnity/README.md

-# BloggerUnity
+# BloggersUnity

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-BloggerUnity is a web application that allows users to create and publish blog posts.
+BloggersUnity is a web application that allows users to create and publish blog posts.
 It's built with [Django](https://www.djangoproject.com/) and offers features like user authentication, creating, editing, and deleting posts.

 ## Features